dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ### Container level logical topology

 After implementing K8S and integrating it with NSX-T, the topology will look like below.
-Information shown in this topology will be explained in this article and also in Part 4 of this series.
+Information shown in this topology will be explained in Part 4 of this series.

 ![](ContainerTopology.gif)